microsoft/mixed-reality-extension-sdk/design/animation.md

 		easing?: EasingFunction;
 	}): AnimationInstance { }
 }
-const anim: MRE.AnimationInstance = Animation.AnimateTo(material, {
+const anim: MRE.AnimationInstance = MRE.Animation.AnimateTo(material, {
 	duration: 1,
 	easing: MRE.Animation.Easing.Linear,
 	// each nested non-undefined property is converted to a track in a one-frame animation